What Antibiotics and Heavy Metal Contamination Do to the Environment?

 The Hazards of Heavy Metal Contamination

-The main threats to human health from heavy metals are related to lead, cadmium, mercury, and arsenic.
-These metals have been widely considered, and their consequences for human health are consistently assessed by international, for example, the WHO.
-Heavy metals have been utilized by people for a great many years.
+Lead, cadmium, mercury, and arsenic are the main threats to human health from heavy metals.
+These metals have been widely considered, and their consequences for human health are consistently assessed internationally, for example, by the WHO.
+People have utilized heavy metals for a great many years.

-Although several adverse health effects of heavy metals have been known for a long period, presentation to heavy metals proceeds, expanding in a few sections of the world, specifically in less developed nations.
-However, emissions have declined in most created nations over recent years.
+Although several adverse health effects of heavy metals have long been known, their presence has expanded in a few regions, specifically in less developed nations.
+However, emissions have declined in most developed nations over recent years.

 Toxic Heavy Metals Can Cause the Following Health Problems

-- Low exposure to chromium can irritate the skin and cause ulceration.
-Long-term exposure can cause kidney and liver damage.
-It can also cause damage to circulatory and nerve tissues.
+• Low exposure to chromium can irritate the skin and cause ulceration.
+Long-term exposure can damage the kidneys, liver, and circulatory and nerve tissues.

-- Long-term exposure to cadmium is associated with renal dysfunction.
-Cadmium is persistent and, once absorbed, remains resident for many years.
+• Long-term exposure to cadmium is associated with renal dysfunction.
+Cadmium is persistent and, once absorbed, remains in the body for many years.
 High exposure can lead to obstructive lung diseases and has been linked to lung cancer.
 Cadmium may also cause bone defects in humans and animals.

-- Excessive amounts of nickel can be mildly toxic.
-Long-term exposure can cause decreased bodyweight, heart and liver damage, and skin irritation.
+• Excessive nickel can be mildly toxic.
+Long-term exposure can cause decreased body weight, damage to the heart and liver, and skin irritation.

 Role of the Combinations of Low Levels of Antibiotics and Heavy Metals in Resistant Bacteria

-Led by Swedish researchers, the examination inspected how low groupings of single antibiotics and heavy metals, or combinations of the mixes, can choose for plasmids that convey protection from the two antibiotics and heavy metals like silver, copper, and arsenic.
+Swedish researchers led the examination to examine how low groupings of single antibiotics and heavy metals, or combinations of the mixes, can choose for plasmids that convey protection from the two antibiotics and heavy metals like silver, copper, and arsenic.

-These plasmids (little, twofold stranded DNA particles that are particular from a cell's chromosomal DNA) genes that carry resistance to antibiotics can be "enriched by very low concentrations of antibiotics and heavy metals," the examination found.
+The examination found that plasmids (small, twofold-stranded DNA particles particular to a cell's chromosomal DNA) containing genes that carry antibiotic resistance can be "enriched by very low concentrations of antibiotics and heavy metals. "

-Researchers say this phenomenon supports the suspicion that antibiotic residues and heavy metals that are available in the environment are adding to "problems of resistance."
+Researchers say this phenomenon supports the suspicion that antibiotic residues and heavy metals in the environment add to "problems of resistance."

-Plasmids are becoming resistant to not only antibiotics, as well as biocides and heavy metals.
+Plasmids are becoming resistant to antibiotics, biocides, and heavy metals.
 "Biocides are chemicals used to suppress organisms that are harmful to human or animal health, or that cause damage to natural or manufactured materials," according to the European Commission.
-Some examples of biocides are insect repellant, industrial chemicals, and disinfectants.
+Some examples of biocides are insect repellants, industrial chemicals, and disinfectants.

 Antibiotics and Biocides Reduction to Suppress Resistant Bacteria